RichieG78/MyFinancialTracker/project03/my-financial-tracker/README.md

 ## 4. HTML Structure and Content

 ### 4.1 Templates
-The application includes essential HTML templates, each with a consistent structure:
+The application includes **five distinct HTML templates**, successfully meeting the assignment requirement for multiple page structures.
+Each template shares a consistent design while serving a unique purpose:

-- `home.html` – The landing page, featuring an **embedded educational video** and clear breakdown of the 50/30/20 framework to guide new users.
+- `home.html` – The landing page, featuring an **embedded educational video** and clear breakdown of the 50/30/20 framework.
-- `dashboard.html` – The main interface showing charts, transaction columns, and the **budget countdown counter** which notifies users if they have overspent or perfectly allocated their income.
+- `dashboard.html` – The main interface showing charts, transaction columns, and the **budget countdown counter** for real-time feedback.
+- `annual-performance.html` – A detailed report page showing annualized spending projections and intelligent financial recommendations.
-- `add-income.html` – Form for adding new income sources
+- `add-income.html` – A dedicated form page for adding and calculating income sources.
-- `add-expense.html` – Form for adding new expenses
+- `add-expense.html` – A dedicated form page for recording new transactions.

 Each template includes semantic HTML elements such as `<header>`, `<main>`, and `<nav>` to improve accessibility and maintainability.

 ### 4.2 Dashboard Layout
+The main dashboard is divided into two key sections:

+**1. Overview & Visuals (Top Row):**
+- **Income Summary:** Displays total income, total expenses, and remaining budget with status alerts.
+- **Expenditure Charts:** Visual progress bars comparing **Target** vs **Actual** percentages for each category.

+**2. Expense Tracker (Bottom Row):**
-The main dashboard uses a **three-column layout**, with each column representing one spending category:
+A **three-column layout** where each column represents one spending category (Fixed, Fun, Future) and displays:
-- Fixed
-- Fun
-- Future

-Each column displays:
-- Target percentage
-- Actual percentage
+- Category Header
-- Visual progress bar
-- List of transactions
+- List of individual transaction cards (with edit/delete options)
+- Total category spend summary

 ---